FAQ

 • Use Mosh when roaming or on unreliable networks.

-• Use Telnet only for trusted legacy systems.
+• Use Telnet for trusted legacy systems.

 What do I need before setup?